asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 `FLUSH_MEDIA`

 - Send this command to the channel driver if you've sent a large amount of media but want to discard any queued but not sent.
 Flushing the buffer automatically ends any bulk transfer in progress and also resets the paused state so there's no need to send `STOP_MEDIA_BUFFERING` or `CONTINUE_MEDIA` commands.
-No `MEDIA_BUFFERING_COMPLETED` notification will be sent in this case.
+No `MEDIA_BUFFERING_COMPLETED` notification will be sent in this case but you could send a `REPORT_QUEUE_DRAINED` command (see below) before sending the `MEDIA_FLUSH` to get a confirmation that the queue was indeed flushed.
 This command could be useful if an automated agent detects the caller is speaking and wants to interrupt a prompt it already replied with.

 `PAUSE_MEDIA`